You perhaps have seen mention of this program in the news recently.

 "The mission of the One Laptop per Child (OLPC) movement is to ensure that every school-aged child in the lesser-developed parts of the world is able to engage effectively with their own personal laptop, networked to the world, so that they, their families and their communities can openly learn and learn about learning."

-"a unique harmony of form and function; a flexible, ultra low-cost, power-efficient, responsive, and durable machine with which nations of the emerging world can leapfrog decades of development-immediately transforming the content and quality of their children's learning."
+They propose to meet this goal through the XO laptop, which is described as "a unique harmony of form and function; a flexible, ultra low-cost, power-efficient, responsive, and durable machine with which nations of the emerging world can leapfrog decades of development-immediately transforming the content and quality of their children's learning."

 The laptop cost will start near $100 and then steadily decrease.
 Negroponte has been quoted as saying, "This is an education project, not a laptop project" (radioopensource).
 This link follows with some interesting opinions on the love/hate continuum in terms of opinions on the program.
 It seems a lofty goal with good intentions and it will be interesting to see how it pans out.